Pursuing Fair Child Custody Arrangements In Texas

 The conservatorship arrangement that comes with a divorce will considerably shape a child’s development into adulthood.
 When you and your spouse are trying to resolve your divorce through mediation or litigation, you want to be sure that you are also prioritizing your children’s needs.
-Thankfully, you can rely on the guidance of a compassionate and committed Texas family law lawyer for the help you need.
+Thankfully, you can rely on the guidance of a compassionate and committed Texas family law attorney for the help you need.

 I am John Hicks, an attorney who is dedicated to serving the people of the San Antonio community.
 I am a former Marine and current Emergency Medical Services (EMS) worker and firefighter.
 At The Hicks Law Firm, I use my experience from these professions to help my clients through difficult decisions and delicate situations during their cases.
-I know how challenging these kinds of matters can be, and I want to help you through the hurdles of your case by acting on your behalf whenever possible and answering important questions that you may have along the way.
+I know how challenging child custody matters can be, and I want to help you through the hurdles of your case by acting on your behalf whenever possible and answering important questions that you may have along the way.

 Types Of Child Custody Agreements